Master Services Terms & Conditions

 4.3 The Client warrants that:

-4.3.1 it will comply with the User Agreement as if it were incorporated into the Agreement.
-If there is any conflict between these Master Services Terms and Conditions and the terms of the User Agreement, then these Master Services Terms and Conditions shall prevail;
+4.3.1 it will comply with any applicable Third Party User Agreement as if it were incorporated into the Agreement.
+If there is any conflict between these Master Services Terms and Conditions and the terms of the Third Party User Agreement, then these Master Services Terms and Conditions shall prevail;

 4.3.2 ownership, proprietary rights and all Intellectual Property Rights in all software supplied to the Client or otherwise available to the Client shall remain the property of Found or its licensors.
 The Client agrees to comply with the terms of any agreement reasonably required by the owner of Intellectual Property Rights in all software supplied to or used by the Client for the protection of that software.